 - Clinical investigations to reduce inflammation and complications of HIV

 - Clinical trials to treat and prevent HIV infection

 - Clinical and translational studies of the interplay between tuberculosis and cardiometabolic diseases

 - Digital science approaches to improving healthcare outcomes associated with infectious disease diagnostic test utilization and interpretation

 - Vaccine trials to prevent COVID-19

 The University of Cincinnati is a regional referral center for patients with HIV infections.
 An active clinical and basic research program related to HIV infection and complicating opportunistic infection is based within the Division of Infectious Diseases.

-Interdepartmental cooperation allows opportunities for interaction with faculty within the departments of molecular genetics, biochemistry and microbiology; pathology, and other divisions within the internal medicine department.
+Interdepartmental cooperation allows opportunities for interaction with faculty within the Departments of Molecular Genetics, Biochemistry and Microbiology; Pathology, and other divisions within the Department of Internal Medicine.
 Allied research interests include basic and clinical immunology, molecular microbiology and health-outcomes research.